HieuMeKu7/HerBirthday/README.md

 You can customize delays (e.g., reply appears 5 seconds later, timestamp shows hours have passed).

-C. Crossed-Out Normal Replies for Man’s Realism
+C. Crossed-Out Normal Replies for Man's Realism
 Man's replies can have a "normal" response shown crossed out (strikethrough), followed by her real, characteristic reply.